How To Pick The Right Batting Cage For Your Backyard - A Buyer's Guide [Updated 2021]

 Batting Cage Netting Prices

 - #36 Poly Twine: This netting design ranges from the middle to the upper-end of the price spectrum, but it provides greater durability than the #24 poly twine and will last longer.
+This is a good option if you're looking for batting cages for little league players - high school players.

 - #42 Poly Twine: The toughest, strongest, and thickest netting used for batting cages.
 The value of its long-lasting features will be well worth the added expense. #42 net twine is on the higher-end of pricing.